Time, results, treatment, blood, vial, papers, charting, review, progression

 An ice pack test may be performed in people with droopy eyelids.
 With this test, an ice pack is placed on the closed eyelid for a few minutes.
 If the droopiness gets better when the ice pack is removed, it may suggest MG.
 The results of this test can be unreliable, so it is not always performed.
 Other tests will still be needed to confirm MG.1

 Blood tests will show whether the body is making the antibodies common in people with MG.
-Antibodies are chemicals the immune system makes to attack what it thinks are foreign invaders like bacteria or viruses.
-In people with MG, antibodies attack healthy areas called the neuromuscular junction.
+Antibodies are proteins the immune system makes to attack what it thinks are foreign invaders like bacteria or viruses.
+In people with MG, antibodies are made that attack healthy areas called the neuromuscular junction.
 This is an area that transmits directions from the nerves to the muscle, telling it to move.
 People with MG most often make antibodies that prevent the nerves and muscles from communicating.
 MG antibodies include:1,2

 • Acetylcholine receptor (AChR)